Frequently asked questions about skiing and snowboarding with Winter Walden

 - Will your child be bringing a guest

-Your response is important; as it provides Winter Walden with the information needed for staffing and lift tickets.
-If you miss the deadline and your child is planning on attending, please call us at 248.855.1075 or send the email survey to us by 9:30a Friday morning.
+Your response is mandatory; as it provides Winter Walden with the information needed for staffing allocation, transportation, and the number of lift tickets needed.
+If you miss the deadline and your child is planning on attending, please call us at 248.855.1075 or send the email survey to us by Thursday at 9p.
 We will need to know which day(s) they are attending if they are skiing or snowboarding, and if they are bringing a guest.

-Children may attend Saturday, Sunday, or both days on any given weekend and can choose between skiing or snowboarding.
+Children may attend Saturday, Sunday, or both days on any given weekend and can choose between skiing or snowboarding (7+ yrs old).

-Our weekend trips are held at Mt.
+Weekend trips are held at Mt.
 Holly and Pine Knob.
-Click here for our schedule, resort info, and directions.

 All of our fees are outlined on the club structure | fees page of our website.
 Complete the following forms to get started: